shisinbin/shopping-list/README.md

 ## Credits

-The base HTML and CSS were provided by the bootcamp I'm currently involved in.
+The base HTML and CSS were provided by the bootcamp I'm currently involved in (week 7, day 1, activity 10: event delegation deletion)

 ## Improvements